Furlong to Klafter Converter

 • Metrication: The Klafter became obsolete following the adoption of the metric system across Central Europe, primarily during the latter half of the 19th century (e.g., Germany 1872, Austria 1876).

-Common Uses for furlongs and klafter
+Common Uses and Applications: furlongs vs klafter

 Explore the typical applications for both Furlong (imperial/US) and Klafter (imperial/US) to understand their common contexts.